-- Level 2 elective
+Level 2 elective

-- Substitute unit for any two Level 2 or Level 3 units (12 points) for the Chinese Studies major
+- Substitute unit for any two Level 2 units (12 points) for the Chinese Studies major

 - This is an in-country unit during Australian summer holidays which enables students to undertake intensive language study at two universities in China to develop their oral and written skills to a high level.
 It is offered as an alternative to two Chinese language units at UWA.
 The details of this program depend on which academic units students choose to take at the host universities.

 - Through two months of intensive instruction and interaction with Chinese, students develop their oral and written skills to a very high level and achieve operational fluency in Chinese.
 Students also achieve a high level of familiarity with social norms, culture and language use in China, preparing them for a wide range of social and employment contexts.

 - Typically this unit is assessed in the following way: assessment arrangements are in the hands of the host universities in China.
 Students receive grades for each of the units they enrol in, and an official transcript of these grades is provided to UWA.
 If successful, students are awarded an ungraded pass by this University.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.